mohitjain/mohitjain/_posts/2013-01-26-better-rails-error-page-customization.md

  [1]: https://github.com/charliesome/better_errors

-All you need is add a single gem in your gemfile.
+All you need is add a single gem in your gem file.
 {% highlight ruby %}
 gem "better_errors"
 {% endhighlight %}